ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 Unlike the old osu!wiki, changes has to be made via pull requests which are then reviewed for errors and myths before merging by someone with write permission to the master branch.
 This adds a layer of security against spammers and vandals.

-All linking must be done manually, and must be done using strict static linking without any filepath errors.

-A few things to take note when linking:

-- **Any typos in the link** will cause a **404 Not found** error.
-- **No redirects**.
-  - It is a known issue since it requires specific configuration from osu!web part and no formulated syntax support to redirect ``DT`` keyword to ``Game_Modifier#-double-time`` section of the page rather than to the top of the ``Game_Modifiers`` page, for now.

-Addition, deletion, moving, and renaming of media is easier now and requires no special wiki function (except for moving files/folders and renaming folders, which requires Git usage).
+Addition, deletion, moving, and renaming of media is easier now and requires no special wiki function.
-However, this has to undergo the pull request protocol.
+However, this too has to undergo the pull request protocol.
 While osu!wiki will resize images to the width size limit if the image is too large, specific media size requirements must be handled manually.

 The most damaging change for pages that use it liberally would be **no Templates support**.